julianaifionu/docker-portfolio/screenshots.md

 ---

-## 8. Summary and Lessons Learned
+## 9. Summary and Lessons Learned

 - Containers isolate development environments and prevent dependency conflicts.
 - Docker Compose simplifies orchestration of multiple services.
-- Always run multi-service apps with Docker Compose rather than local npm scripts to avoid networking issues.
 - Push docker images to Docker Hub for others to access
-- Other importnat commands I learned:
+- Other important commands I learned:

 ```bash
 docker build -t backend . # Build an image from a Dockerfile